-- g) Listening to or receiving viewpoints from residents or other interested parties. - h) Making comments to residents, interested parties, other Members or appropriate officers (provided that they make it clear that they must keep an open mind when it comes to making the decision). - i) Seeking information through appropriate channels, or - j) Being a vehicle for the expression of opinion of others in their role as a ward Member.
+- b) making comments to residents, interested parties, other members or appropriate officers (making clear that they must keep an open mind when it comes to making the decision); - c) seeking information through appropriate channels; or - d) being a vehicle for the expression of opinion of others in their role as a ward member.

-6. Lobbying by Councillors.
+8. Lobbying by Councillors.